-• Facility Planning/Pilot Studies - This step comprises the next activity following approval of the TN/WW Plan and includes developing additional definition of the project necessary for preliminary design.
-Examples would include pilot studies, performing planning level geotechnical investigations and developing proposed alignments and sites for facilities, setting bases for design, establishing system hydraulics, and other elements needed to define the function and interaction of the system.

-- Award Contract for Detailed Design this step consists of awarding a contract to preparing contract documents (plans and specifications) suitable for obtaining bids for construction. - Award Contract for Construction this step consists of awarding a contract to build the facility - Place in Operation at this milestone, the facility is operational and is performing the function for which it is intended.
+- Facility Planning this step comprises the next activity following approval of the TN/WW Plan and includes developing additional definition of the project necessary for preliminary design.
+Examples include pilot studies, nitrogen removal process studies, planning level geotechnical investigations and developing proposed process arrangements and sites for facilities, establishing bases for design, studies of system hydraulics, and other elements needed to define the function and interaction of the system. - Design this step consists of performing preliminary and final designs and preparing contract documents (plans and specifications) to obtain bids for construction. - Bid/Award this step includes advertising for bids, responding to contractor questions, receiving and evaluating bids, preparing the contract and awarding and executing the contract with the construction contractor. - Construction this includes the building of the facility. - Place in Operation at this milestone, the facility is operational and is performing the function for which it is intended.
 Construction may extend beyond this milestone for such items as landscaping, final cleanup, punch list items or to address claims arising during construction.